jeanethsn/social-links-profile-main/README-template.md

 Users should be able to:

-- See hover and focus states for all interactive elements on the page
+- See social card component hover and focus states for all interactive elements on the page

 ### Screenshot